TobiasLiu1990/Backendprog-Exercise6-Server-JAX-RS/README.md

 package.json: Now Vite builds instead of running on its own on its port.
 --watch makes it continue to build. vite.config.js: Changed output directory to resources/webapp

-Now the library-frontend folder is connected to the webapp on backend (index.html in here is used now)

 * Now backend - frontend is connected
     * Fetch JSON with react